Monday, April 24, 2017

 Prof. Gabe Ignatow

-The 2nd exam will cover the following course readings:
+The final exam will cover the following course readings on the syllabus:

 - Gretchen Purser, The Dignity of Job-Seeking Men

 - Richard Peterson and Roger Kern, Changing Highbrow Taste: From Snob to Omnivore

 - Bethany Bryson, Anything But Heavy Metal

 - Sam Friedman, Cultural Omnivores or Culturally Homeless?